nashville-software-school/aws-deployment-instructions/README.md

 fighting to deploy your application with misconfigurations.

 ### Deployment Prerequisites
-Ensure that your application works with `npm`.
+Make certain that your application works with `npm`.
 The Elastic Beanstalk Node.js platform uses `npm` as a package manager by default.
 If you have used `yarn` to build your application, you can remove the `node_modules` folder and `yarn.lock` file and then reinstall the dependencies with `npm install`.
 Ensure that your application runs locally after the changes.
 It is easier to debug errors on your local machine than it is to dig through AWS logs.
 Fix errors as necessary before trying to deploy your project.